diffix/reference/docs/misc.md

 ## GROUP BY aggregates

-When there is a GROUP BY (GB) aggregate in a query, the LE metadata is maintained separately for each group.
-In the case of an intermediate GB (i.e. in a sub-query), LE adjustment is not made on the intermediate group buckets.
+When there is a GROUP BY aggregate in a query, the LE metadata is maintained separately for each group.
+In the case of an intermediate GROUP BY (i.e. in a sub-query), LE adjustment is not made on the intermediate group buckets.
 Rather, the metadata is passed on downstream to the next SELECT.
-The decision to actually drop conditions for any given group bucket is made only for the outermost GB aggregates.
-Doing it this way avoids the problem of too much suppression at an intermediate GB.
+The decision to actually drop conditions for any given group bucket is made only for the outermost GROUP BY aggregates.
+Doing it this way avoids the problem of too much suppression at an intermediate GROUP BY.

 By way of example, consider the following query: